ray-project/ray/doc/source/placement-group.rst

 - **Maximizing data locality**: You'd like to place or schedule your tasks and actors close to your data to avoid object transfer overheads.
 - **Load balancing**: To improve application availability and avoid resource overload, you'd like to place your actors or tasks into different physical machines as much as possible.

-If you are interested in learning real world use cases, please check the :ref:`examples <ray-placement-group-examples-ref>`.
+To learn more about production use cases, check out the :ref:`examples <ray-placement-group-examples-ref>`.

 Key Concepts
 ------------